GAIA-X4PLC-AAD/self-description-creator/README.md

 The application can run in two operating modes which can be set via the environment variable `OPERATING_MODE`.

-* `API`: In this mode, the application provides an API to create Self Descriptions and to write the created SDs to the configured GXFS Federated Catalogue.
+* `API`: In this mode, the application provides a HTTP API to create Self Descriptions and to write the created SDs to the configured GXFS Federated Catalogue.
-* `HYBRID`: In this mode, the application provides an API but also starts a background task that monitors a specific directory for JSON files containing Claims and creates SDs for them which are automatically send to the configured GXFS Federated Catalogue.
+* `HYBRID`: In this mode, the application provides a HTTP API but also starts a background task that monitors a specific directory for JSON files containing Claims and creates SDs for them which are automatically send to the configured GXFS Federated Catalogue.
 Please see the environment variables starting with `CLAIM_FILES_`.